RhysandLy/ISDM---Group-4/ISDMProjectReport.md

 * Customer data is stored in a database with all relevant information about them that will be used to match them to a Relationship Manager.
 * Managers can access the database with customer information.
 * In busy times, inbound callers that stay on hold for long times if a matching relationship manager is busy, they currently redirected to the next available relationship manager.
+* Our team is only dealing with the call routing system and out-bound calls, anything else is out of scope

 ## Work Products and Models